Get insider access

 5. Best Boom Mic Earbuds For Gaming

 If you're looking for earbuds that ensure your friends can hear you clearly during online games, you'll want to check out the SteelSeries TUSQ.
 Thanks to their detachable boom mic, they stand out from the other picks on this list (and most earbuds in general).
 The detachable boom mic sits closer to your mouth than an integrated or in-line version, making your voice sound clearer and more full-bodied than the EPOS GTW 270 Hybrid Truly Wireless' mic.
-Their wired design allows you to connect with PCs and consoles easily and eliminates latency.
+Their wired design lets you connect with PCs and consoles easily and eliminates latency.
 They have a very bass-heavy sound profile that adds intense thump, punch, and boom to your audio.
 It brings out sound effects like footsteps and explosions, which can make gameplay more immersive, but voices and instruments sound muddy.

 See our review